ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

    less than 2 ounces and this is a very small mass.
 #.
 Virtually all off the shelf solutions (either pad or stud type) are
-   designed for an isolated mass that would weigh at least 5 to 10 times what an APM or PX4 / IO board weighs for optimal effectiveness.
+   designed for an isolated mass that would weigh at least 5 to 10 times what an APM2.x or PX4FMU/PX4IO board weighs for optimal effectiveness.
 This includes all pre-made Sorbothane, Alpha gel, EAR, memory foam or other silicone or urethane gel or foam mounts as well as Lord Micro mounts.